US home sales surged in February as mortgage rates dipped

 Investor expectations for future inflation, global demand for U.S. Treasurys and what the Fed does with interest rates can influence mortgage rates.
 Many economists expect at least three more increases before the end of the year, though some have dialed those expectations back due to the recently developing banking crisis.

-Homebuyers benefited from a wider selection of homes on the market in February than a year ago.
-The inventory of homes on the market was unchanged from January but rose 15.3% from February last year.
+While there are more homes on the market than last year, the supply remains near historic lows, which is helping prop up home prices.
+The inventory of homes for sale was unchanged from January but rose 15.3% from February last year.
 Some 980,000 homes were on the market by the end of the month.
 That amounts to a 2.6-month supply at the current sales pace.
 In a more balanced market between buyers and sellers, there is a 5- to 6-month supply.

+One plus for homebuyers: Properties are staying on the market nearly twice as long as a year ago.
+On average, homes sold in 34 days of hitting the market in February.
+That’s up from 33 days in January and 18 days in February last year.
+Still, 57% of homes sold in February were on the market for less than a month, the NAR said.